 Evidence Based Practice and Specialist Professional Skills

-Group learning week 2: 4th – 8th December 2017 (plus attendance for an assessed individual presentation on 21st May 2018
+Group learning week plus attendance for an assessed individual presentation

 You will be informed about a range of key skills and concepts pertinent to enhancing visual impairment rehabilitation work practice within a multi-disciplinary setting.
 Study will involve investigation of a broad range of skills from counselling techniques, Cognitive Behavioural Therapy and brief solution focused therapy.
 In addition, you will assess the application of concepts such as emotional intelligence and psychological theories of motivation to enable you to become a specialist practitioner.
 There will also be a focus on enabling you to concentrate on your individual leadership capabilities.
 These approaches will support you in becoming a more effective team player and enable you to lead within a wider multi-disciplinary setting.